For financial mentors

 - buying or repairing cars

-- buying or repairing other essential ites, eg fridge or computer
+- buying certain items, eg fridge or computer

 - accessing essential services, eg dental treatments